cloudmesh-community/fa18-523-60/project-report/report.md

 There are several advantages of storing data in document format and some of them are flexible schema and ability to store arrays which are faster to process using native commands of Python scripts [@www-pymongo].
-In June 2018, students of Indiana University of Bloomington Izolda Fetko, Rashmi Ray, and Nishad Tupe explored the France accidents dataset using MongoDB, PyMongo, and Tableau to provide safety recommendations.
+In June 2018, students of the Indiana University, Bloomington Izolda Fetko, Rashmi Ray, and Nishad Tupe explored the France accidents dataset using MongoDB, PyMongo, and Tableau to provide safety recommendations.
 They used the newest release